 Statement of Service for VA Loans

-Still on active duty and ready to buy a home with your VA benefit?
+Still on active duty and planning to buy a home with your VA benefit?

-You don't have a DD214 yet.
-So lenders need something else.
+You don’t have a DD214 yet.
+That’s not a problem.

 That document is called a Statement of Service.

-This article explains what it is, what it must include, and how to get one before your loan closes.
+This guide explains what it is, what it must include, and how to get it right the first time.

 In This Article